Course Organiser: Dr Kasia Banas (firstname.lastname@example.org)

 One assessment will take place each semester.
 Assessment through PowerPoint presentation or poster will take place on the last day of the tutorial, unless agreed otherwise with the tutor.

-All tutorial assessments must be submitted electronically through an own work declaration confirmation form and Turnitin link in Learn by 4pm, Wednesday 6 December 2017 for semester 1 and 4pm, Wednesday 21 February 2018 for semester 2.
+All tutorial assessments must be submitted electronically through an own work declaration confirmation form and Turnitin link in Learn.
 The electronic submission allows us to check for plagiarism and word count.
-Marks will be returned in the week commencing 8 January 2018 for semester 1 and the week commencing 13 March 2018 for semester 2.

 The submission deadline must be observed.
 Failure to comply with the deadline without good reason will incur mark penalties as follows:

-- Up to 5 working days, 5 marks per working day will be deducted
+- Up to 7 calender days, 5 marks per calender day will be deducted

-- More than 5 working days late a mark of zero will be given
+- More than 7 calender days late a mark of zero will be given